History of German: Early New High German

 In the beginning, copies of the Bible had a long list for each region, which translated words unknown in the region into the regional dialect.
 Roman Catholics rejected Luther's translation at first and tried to create their own Catholic standard (gemeines Deutsch)—which, however, differed from "Protestant German" only in some minor details.
 It took until the middle of the 18th century to create a standard that was widely accepted, thus ending the period of Early New High German.

 Low German

-Low German, being at the crossroads between High German, Anglo-Frisian, Low Franconian and the South Jutlandic dialect of Danish, has a less clear-cut linguistic history, epitomizing that the West Germanic group is really a dialect continuum.
+Low German, being at the crossroads between High German, Anglo-Frisian, Low Franconian and the South Jutlandic dialect of Danish, has a less clear-cut linguistic history, epitomizing the fact that the West Germanic group is really a dialect continuum.

+Low German, which is often considered to be a distinct language from both German and Dutch, was the historical language of most of northern Germany.
+While Old Saxon and Middle Low German are totally recognized as Independent languages, the status of modern Low German is not that clear, because it is no Ausbaulanguage.

-Low German was strongly influenced by Anglo-Frisian in Early Medieval times, and by High German during the duration of the Holy Roman Empire.
+Low German was displaced by High German during the duration of the Holy Roman Empire.
 After the end of the Hanseatic League in the 17th century, Low German was marginalized to the status of local dialects.